microsoft/MixedRealityToolkit-Unity/Documentation/Contributing/Roadmap.md

 **Platform Expansion**

-The MRTK team is happy to support the open future of mixed reality.
+The MRTK team supports the open future of mixed reality through [OpenXR](https://techcommunity.microsoft.com/t5/mixed-reality-blog/moving-forward-to-openxr/ba-p/1825672).
 Support for OpenXR is currently under development and will be available alongside Unity's OpenXR preview package.

 **Developer Education**